reddog-dev01/BOOKING-APPS/README.md

    components.
 Use a *separate* browser-restricted key for the `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` value in `apps/web/.env.local` and `apps/admin/.env.local`.

   The web app’s Places proxy now falls back to these `.env` files if the process environment is empty, which prevents `503 Service Unavailable` responses when you forget to export `PLACES_API_KEY` before starting `pnpm --filter web dev`.
   Still keep the shell variables in sync so Docker, local scripts, and test runners resolve the same credentials.
+If the proxy responds with `503` and the body contains `Google Places yêu cầu bật Billing cho dự án chứa API key`, the upstream Places API rejected the request because billing is disabled on the Google Cloud project—follow the billing troubleshooting steps below and then retry after the 10‑minute circuit breaker window expires.

   The quick audit checklist in [`docs/google-key-verification.md`](docs/google-key-verification.md) walks through verifying that every service (.env files, Docker Compose, and running